hbmorrison/qmk_users_hbmorrison/readme.md

 ## Introduction

 This is a QMK layout designed for the Ferris Sweep based on Colemak-DH with UK ISO symbols.
-The layout is designed so that layer keys and modifiers will only affect the opposite side of the keyboard.
+The layout is designed so that shift, other modifiers and layer keys will only affect the opposite side of the keyboard.

 ## Usage